- Biometric time and attendance systems use fingerprint, facial, palm or iris scans to record work time.

 Currently, three states – Illinois, Texas and Washington – have specific laws regarding biometric uses in the workplace.

 "The hottest legal issue right now is that several states (Illinois, Washington, Texas) have passed laws that regulate how companies may collect, store, and disclose biometric information (such as finger or retina scans commonly used by timekeeping systems), and similar legislation is pending in many other states," said Lauren Daming, an associate with the Greensfelder law firm.

 Illinois was the first to approve legislation on the issue.
 Lawmakers there passed the Illinois Biometric Privacy Information Act in 2008.
-The Illinois law requires consent be obtained before collecting biometric data and governs how the data is disclosed, profited from, protected and retained.
+The Illinois law requires businesses to obtain consent before collecting biometric data and governs how the data is disclosed, profited from, protected and retained.

-Texas followed suit in 2009, passing legislation that requires businesses to gather consent if they are selling, leasing, or disclosing biometric information and lays how out the biometric information is stored and protected.
-It also mandates that the biometric data must be destroyed within one year of it being collected.
+Texas followed suit in 2009, passing legislation that requires businesses to gather consent if they are selling, leasing, or disclosing biometric information and lays how out the biometric information must be stored and protected.
+It also mandates that the biometric data be destroyed within one year of being collected.

-In 2017, Washington passed a law that spells out how biometric information is collected, stored and used.
+In 2017, Washington also passed a law that spells out how biometric information can be collected, stored and used.

-Philip Gordon, who co-chairs Littler's privacy and background checks practice group, said New York employers are barred from requiring employees to be fingerprinted.
+Philip Gordon, who co-chairs Littler Mendelson's privacy and background checks practice group, said New York employers are barred from requiring employees to be fingerprinted.

 "New York's Department of Labor has interpreted that law, in an informal opinion letter, to apply to a requirement that employees place their finger on a scanner for a biometric time clock," Gordon said.